 One of the most misunderstood parts of an auto insurance policy is underwriting.
 By understanding what underwriting is, you will have a better understanding of auto insurance as a whole.
 Underwriters determine the risks of potential clients.
 Without underwriting, auto insurance prices would be exorbitantly higher.
 Underwriting determines the insurability of the car based on the driver’s profile which may include your age, sex, past driving records, claims history, make and model of your car, etc. Policy prices and coverage are shaped by backing up the insurance company with the power of their investments.
 Because underwriters inherit assigned risk of the auto insurance policy, they have a large say in what is approved or not approved through specific insurance carriers.

 After underwriting is the rating process.
 The insurer places the insured in groups that have similar risk patterns to determine the exact rate of the premium to carry out the risk.
 When calculating premiums, almost every insurer uses a different formula beyond the required minimum standard of the law.
 Because of this, rates may vary by insurer.
 The biggest influence on the rating process is the amount of claims filed.
-People in high-claim groups will be charged more for insurance coverage, and at the same time, people with characteristics of a low-claim group will be charged lower rates.
+People in high-claim groups will be charged more for insurance coverage in Delaware Valley, and at the same time, people with characteristics of a low-claim group will be charged lower rates.
 Your vehicle itself may also be a factor.
 A higher annual mileage translates to a higher cost of maintenance in general and may result in higher category of risk.
-Cars under the banner of luxury and sports cars are always considered as bigger liabilities from insurance perspective as they mostly advocate a higher number of claims on costly repairs and accidents.
+Cars under the banner of luxury and sports cars are always considered as bigger liabilities from insurance perspective as they mostly advocate a higher number of insurance claims on costly repairs and accidents.

 Records of rejection(s) by other insurers for previous coverage are considered as almost sure shots for greater risks associated with the driver or the car and hence an obvious higher rate may get triggered.
 Failing to provide accurate or honest information, a criminal record involving the vehicle etc. are potential reasons of such rejection.
 Getting a new policy after the previous one got lapsed or reinstating it may impact the rates unfavorably to the policy owner.
 It is a good practice to review the policy coverages with time.
 As the car gets older, the requirements and the market changes.
 Also, there may be new rules/regulations issued to alter current coverage.
 So, keeping up with the current situation may directly result into some happy savings.